mtgjson/mtgjson3/README.md

 If you're building mtgjson data on your own, you should follow the following steps to be able to grab the new set data:

-* Make sure the new set is already available on gatherer
+* make sure the new set is already available on gatherer
-* Update C.js
+* update C.js (this is done manually by editing the file)
-* node build/buildSet NEWSETCODE
+* `node build/buildSet NEWSETCODE`
-* (check everything)
+* check your json files to see if everything is in order
-* node util/updatePrintingsFromSet NEWSETCODE
+* `node util/updatePrintingsFromSet NEWSETCODE` -- This will update the printings on the previous sets, using the data from the new set.
-* node util/updateRulingsFromSet NEWSETCODE
+* `node util/updateRulingsFromSet NEWSETCODE` -- Same as above, but for rulings.
-* node util/updateLelalitiesFromSet NEWSETCODE
+* `node util/updateLelalitiesFromSet NEWSETCODE` -- Same as above, but for legalities.

 Other
 -----